goptavares/aDDM-Toolbox/README.md

 ## Running tests

-To make sure everything is working correctly after installation, try:
+To make sure everything is working correctly after installation, try (from a UNIX shell, not the Python interpreter):

 ```
 $ addm_run_tests